Dalton Papali'i: Domestic career

 After school, Papali'i joined the Auckland development programme and also represented his local club Pakuranga.
 He played for the Blues under-18 squad before going on to captain the Blues under-20s in 2016 and the Blues A team in 2017.
 He won the Blues Development Player of the Year twice, in 2016 and 2017, the same year in which he made his senior Auckland debut.

 In 2018, he made his Super Rugby debut against the Chiefs as a second half replacement.
 With Blake Gibson out for much of the season, he was given his chance with seven appearances, five of them as a starter, until he also was sidelined later in the season with injury.
 Dalton carried his rich vein of form into Auckland’s Mitre 10 Cup campaign, leading the competition tackle statistics with 169 and battering defences with his hard running.

 In 2020, Papali'i decided to change provinces, leaving Auckland and signing with Counties Manukau.
 Tai Lavea, the Steeler's coach, had coached Papali'i at Saint Kentigern College and convinced him to make the switch.
 That same year he established himself as a key component of the Blues back row trio during the Super Rugby Aotearoa competition.
 In 2024, he was part of the Blues team which won the Super Rugby Pacific title.

+In February 2026, Papali’i announced that he would be leaving Auckland Blues and New Zealand rugby at the end of the 2026 season.
+He signed a deal with French Top 14 team Castres Olympique, for the 2027 season.